Validate configuration syntax and structure

 - data_collection_tag: "sample_metadata"

-# ... metadata configuration ...
+# ... scan and dc_specific_properties ...

-- data_collection_tag: "gene_expression"
+- data_collection_tag: "expression_with_metadata"

-# ... expression configuration ...
+# ... scan and dc_specific_properties ...

 join: